delta-io/delta/benchmarks/README.md

 #### Create EMR cluster
 Create an EMR cluster that connects to the external Hive Metastore.
 Here are the specifications of the EMR cluster required for running benchmarks.
+- EMR with Spark and Hive (needed for writing to Hive Metastore).
+Choose the EMR version based on the Spark version compatible with the format.
+For example:
+  - For Delta 2.0 on Spark 3.2 - EMR 6.6.0
-- EMR version 6.5.0 having Apache Spark 3.1
+  - For Delta 1.0 on Spark 3.1 - EMR 6.5.0
 - Master - i3.2xlarge
 - Workers - 16 x i3.2xlarge (or just 1 worker if you are just testing by running the 1GB benchmark).
 - Hive-site configuration to connect to the Hive Metastore.
 See [Using an external MySQL database or Amazon Aurora](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hive-metastore-external.html) for more details.